 - Section 65C (who may apply for a parenting order).

 When the court compares the Act to the relevant facts of each case, it must also consider other decisions made by judges.
 These decisions are called ‘case law’.
 Case law is used with the Act to make the decision in your family law case.
 It may be a good idea to do some research and try and find case law that has similar facts to your case.

-You can get case law from most law libraries or search the family courts or Austlii websites.
+You can get case law from most law libraries or search the Federal Circuit and Family Law Court of Australia or Austlii websites.